 A broker that is a member of the National Futures Association and subject to CFTC regulations will state this and its NFA member number on its website, typically in the "about us" section and on each web page.

-In the UK, brokers are regulated by the Financial Services Authority.
+In the UK, brokers are regulated by the Financial Conduct Authority (FCA).
 In other countries, there is a specific regulator responsible for forex brokers.
 Any platform should have a legal indication of being regulated by such an authority, in the interest of protecting your deposit.

 The offer of each broker may differ in terms of leverage and margin.